Refuse and RecyclingSalop’thies et R’cycliéthie

 Monthly collection 2nd Thursday of each Month (see dates below)

 An increasing number of items may now be recycled at collection points around the Island.
-In some areas, separated goods such as newspapers, tins etc are collected for recycling at the same time as the usual household refuse – please check with your Parish for details of the service available in your area.
+In some areas, separated goods such as newspapers, tins etc are collected for recycling at the same time as the usual household refuse – please see link to follow for full details of recyclables in St. Mary’s. https://stmary.je/wp-content/uploads/sites/9/2023/01/Description-of-Recyclables.pdf

 Garden refuse will not be collected and should be disposed of at the Transport and Technical Services Department’s Green Waste Site at La Collette. (see gov.je/recycling for opening times).